4-H around the world: Taiwan

 The series exploring 4-H around the world continues as we explore 4-H in Taiwan.

-During the States’ 4-H International Exchange Programs’ Staff Development Tour to Taiwan, I had the honor of meeting, learning and building a new relationship with a 4-H club in Taiwan, Taiwan Shenkeng 4-H Club.
+In October 2018 during the States’ 4-H International Exchange Programs’ Staff Development Tour to Taiwan, I had the honor of meeting, learning and building a new relationship with a 4-H club in Taiwan, Taiwan Shenkeng 4-H Club.
 According to their Facebook page, their mission is to engage youth to reach their fullest potential while advancing the field of youth development, their 4-H motto is “to make the best better” and their 4-H slogan is “learn by doing.”

 The Michigan State University Extension 4-H International Exchange Program coordinator and I traveled with a group of 11 coordinators and enjoyed a tea ceremony and making tofu with the Taiwan Shenkeng 4-H Club.
 The youth showed off their 4-H record books, giggled as we tried to copy what we were taught in the tea ceremony and introduced themselves very well in English.
 One young man called himself “Handsome” and shared how much he would love to travel to the USA.
 He had such a wonderful smile and bubbly personality that everyone promised to try and make his dream a reality.